-Despite all that, doggy helmets are certainly better than nothing, and they do provide some protection from road debris and minor bumps on the noggin.
+Nevertheless, doggy helmets are certainly better than nothing, and they do provide some protection from road debris and minor bumps on the noggin.

 They not only help keep your dog’s eyes from drying out, they help to shield his peepers from tiny rocks and dirt kicked up from the road.
 Some high-quality dog glasses and dog goggles also provide UV protection to help protect your pup’s eyes from the sun’s rays.

 Dog Motorcycle Goggles & Helmets: Criteria for Consideration

 As you start looking for the best helmet and goggles for your pup, keep the following considerations in mind.
 It’s easy to hit that “buy” button when you see an adorable helmet, but you’ll want to make sure you are selecting the best one you can.
-Slow down and take your time.

 Fit and Flexibility